Masque (comics): Fictional character biography

 Little is known about Masque's life, except that he was born with severe facial deformities, which led to him living the life as an outcast.
 This was furthered when Masque discovered that he was a mutant born with the ability to alter people's faces and bodies, reshaping them to whatever he wants.
 Masque's own body is immune to his powers.
 This cruel irony embittered Masque against the world and those whose beauty Masque envied and loathed.
 At some point, Masque was recruited by fellow mutant Callisto, who was seeking to create a new community for homeless and deformed mutants such as Masque and her allies (Caliban, Sunder, and Plague).
 Masque's job was to use his powers to make ordinary-looking recruits to the Morlock community look ugly to conform to Callisto's notions of the Morlocks being an all-outcast community.
 The sadistic joy Masque took in using his powers and the fact that he often would turn his victims into outright deformed monsters, created tension between him and Callisto, who would often be forced to make Masque undo his work and restore his victims to normal.

 Masque first appeared in the Morlock tunnels after Callisto kidnapped the X-Man Angel to be her unwilling groom.
-Masque later joins in on Callisto's kidnapping of Shadowcat (Kitty Pryde), to force her to go through with her promise to marry Caliban in exchange for his assistance in getting the Morlock, Healer, to help Colossus, after being left melted by Pyro and flash-frozen by Avalanche using liquid nitrogen.
+Masque later joins in on Callisto's kidnapping of Shadowcat (Kitty Pryde), to force her to go through with her promise to marry Caliban in exchange for his assistance in getting the Morlock, Healer, to help Colossus, after being left melted by Pyro and frozen by Avalanche using liquid nitrogen.
 As part of their plot, Masque uses his power to turn the corpse of a teenager into a perfect copy of Kitty.
 However, the body is exposed as a fraud by Wolverine's enhanced sense of smell (a factor Masque and Callisto had not taken into account due to Wolverine being absent when the X-Men first met the Morlocks).
-Masque uses his powers without Callisto's permission, to rapidly age the faces of the members of Power Pack as part of a plot to kidnap them for Annalee, whose own children had recently been killed.

-Masque joins a quartet of mutants known as "The Tunnellers", who ultimately are taken in by X-Factor in the aftermath of the Marauders slaughtering the Morlock community.
-They leave X-Factor's headquarters, but cause chaos in the city of New York as Masque mutilates the faces of several gang members who kill one of the Tunnellers.
+Masque joins a quartet of mutants known as "The Tunnellers", who are taken in by X-Factor in the aftermath of the Marauders slaughtering the Morlock community.
+They leave X-Factor's headquarters, but cause chaos in New York as Masque mutilates the faces of several gang members who kill one of the Tunnellers.
 When a police officer shoots Masque, the villain is forced to return to the heroes for medical treatment.